couchbaselabs/jepsen.couchbase/README.md

 For more details see [Jepsen](https://jepsen.io/), [Jepsen project]( https://github.com/jepsen-io/jepsen) and [Jepsen testing at Couchbase]( https://blog.couchbase.com/introduction-to-jepsen-testing-at-couchbase/).

+### What is a workload?
+A workload is a template of how to perform a test with specified nemeses and operations.
+A test is an instantiation of a workload with defined parameters.
+The workloads can be found in [this](src/couchbase/workload) directory.

 ### What checkers are used in testing?
 For the register style workloads we model Couchbase Server as independent